farisassallami/Super-Heros-Dataset-Analysis/README.md

 1. Compare the average weight of superpowers who have Super Speed to those who do not.
 2. What is the average height of heroes for each publisher?

-## Files
-- superheroes_power_matrix.csv: a CSV file containing the power matrix for each superhero.
-- superheroes.csv: a CSV file containing the attributes for each superhero.

-## Requirements
-- Python 3.0 or later
-- Pandas Library
-- Numpy Library

-## Usage
-1. Download the CSV files.
-2. Install the required libraries.
-3. Open the Jupyter Notebook file and run the cells.

 ## Task Details
 ### I. Cleaning the Dataset
 - Combining the two CSV files into one final DataFrame.